-If you are using a good meter, you will read between 0 and 10 volts with a open diode on the primary valve, but you will have over 90 at the secondary valve.
+If you are using a good meter you will read between 0 and 10 volts with a open diode on the primary valve but you will have over 90 at the secondary.

-Voltage Drop From Heater When checking the voltage on an ice maker fill cycle, remember that the coils of the water valves are in series with the heater on the ice maker.
+Voltage Drop From Heater In checking the voltage on a ice maker fill you must keep in mind that the coils of the water valves are in series with the heater on the ice maker.
 The resistance of the heater will cause a drop in voltage.
-(Example: if you have 110 to 120 Volts at the outlet with the product running, between 92 and 101 Volts will be present at the green coil of the secondary valve.)
+Example, if you have 110 to 120 at the outlet with the product running, between 92 and 101 will be present at the green coil of the secondary valve.